FAQ Horse Care Tips

 Turnout is essential for exercise, fresh air, and mental stimulation.

-A Michigan State study evaluated the effect of bone density in young horses that were stalled vs. kept in a pasture and found that the stabled horses displayed a rapid and dramatic mineral loss from the cannon bone2.
+A Michigan State study evaluated the effect of bone density in young horses that were stalled compared with those kept on pasture 24/7 and found that the stabled horses displayed a rapid and dramatic mineral loss from the cannon bone2.

 Allowing even short periods of turnout each day can prevent or reverse changes in bone strength.

 Horses evolved to be constantly on the move—that’s why standing in a stall for 24 hours per day is not natural.
-Daily exercise and access to turnout also helps improve joint function and keeps the body working properly.
+Daily exercise and access to turnout also improve joint function and keep the body working properly.

 Socialization

-There are many stable designs, like those with dutch doors on the stalls, that allow horses to hang their heads out and see their neighbors.
+There are many stable designs, like those with Dutch doors on the stalls, that allow horses to hang their heads out and see and smell their neighbors.

 Fancy Horse Stable

-Horses are generally segregated by gender; mares are turned out in one group, geldings in another.
+Horses are generally segregated by gender, with mares being turned out in one group, and geldings in another.

-It’s important to slowly introduce new horses into a group setting and keep the group consistent.
-Horses need time to develop a pecking order, so changing things up frequently is not ideal.
+Within a herd environment, it’s important to introduce new horses and keep the group as consistent as possible.
+Horses need time to develop a pecking order, so changing things up frequently can cause anxiety and aggression.

 Stabling Pros